-'''

 % export ERL_INETRC=./cfg_files/erl_inetrc

-'''

-Note that the kernel variable inetro overrides this environment variable.
+Note that the kernel variable inetrc overrides this environment variable.

 If no user configuration file is specified and Erlang is started in non-distributed or short name distributed mode, Erlang will use default configuration settings and a native lookup method that should work correctly under most circumstances.
-Erlang will not read any information from system inet configuration files (like /etc/host.conf, /etc/nsswitch.conf, etc) in these modes, except for /etc/resolv.conf and /etc/hosts that is read and monitored for changes on Unix platforms for the internal DNS client inet_res.
+Erlang will not read any information from system inet configuration files (like /etc/hosts, /etc/resolv.conf, etc) in these modes.